-Our registration of the securities covered by this prospectus does not mean that either we or the Selling Securityholders will issue, offer or sell, as applicable, any of the securities.
+Our registration of the securities covered by this prospectus does not mean that the Selling Securityholders will offer or sell any of the securities.
 The Selling Securityholders may offer and sell the securities covered by this prospectus in a number of different ways and at varying prices.
 We provide more information in the section entitled "Plan of Distribution."